rcarrenogalvan33/Predictors-of-Mental-Health-Distress-A-2022-BRFSS-Policy-Analysis/README.md

 📂 Repository Structure

-    mental_health_analysis.R: The full cleaning and analysis pipeline.
+    analysis.R: The full cleaning and analysis pipeline.

     /plots: Exported visualizations for stakeholders.